Esmond Bradley Martin: Life and career

 Esmond was born in New York City on April 17, 1941.
 He was the great-grandson of 19th century steel magnate Henry Phipps.
 Martin attended Brooks School, in North Andover, MA and graduated in 1959.
-He then earned a bachelor of science degree in geography from the University of Arizona in 1964, followed by a Ph.D. in philosophy from the University of Liverpool in 1970.
+He then earned a bachelor of science degree in agricultural economics, and followed by a master's degree, from the University of Arizona in 1964.
+He then defended a PhD from the University of Liverpool completed in 1970, with research on the development of Malindi, a town now in Kenya, from the Portuguese period onwards.

 In the mid-1970s, Martin and his wife, Chryssee Martin, settled in Nairobi, Kenya, and began studying and publishing books, researching a wide variety of historical and anthropological subjects.

 In 1979, Martin discovered his true calling: he was asked by the World Wildlife Fund and the International Union for Conservation of Nature and Natural Resources if you could help them quantify the traffic in elephant ivory.
 His first investigation of the ivory trade appeared in December 1979.
 The rest of his career was dedicated to animal conservation research with an emphasis on ivory and rhino horn.